-In February 2004, we entered into exclusive licensing agreements with Acrux Limited ("Acrux") and its subsidiary under which we have agreed to develop and, if approved, commercialize Testosterone-MDTS and Evamist in the United States for various female health applications.
+In February 2004, we entered into exclusive licensing agreements with Acrux Limited ("Acrux") and its subsidiary under which we have agreed to develop and, if approved, commercialize Luramist and Evamist in the United States for various female health applications.
 Acrux's metered-dose transdermal spray, or MDTS, technology is a patented, simple to use spray that is being developed to deliver testosterone and estradiol effectively to women when applied to the skin.
 We agreed to grant Acrux's subsidiary a non-exclusive, royalty-free license outside the United States for any MDTS products containing improvements we have made to the licensed intellectual property and the option to obtain a non-exclusive, worldwide license for our intellectual property related to MDTS products.
 We have paid \$3.0 million in upfront licensing fees to Acrux and have agreed to make additional payments upon the completion of certain development, regulatory and sales milestones.
 Under the terms of the agreements, we agreed to pay to Acrux combined licensing fees up to \$4.3 million for the achievement of certain clinical development milestones, up to \$6.0 million for achieving product approval milestones, and royalties on net sales in the United States following approval and commercialization of each product.
-We have paid \$1.8 million in clinical development milestones payments to date, including the \$1.0 million milestone payment we made to Acrux in October 2006 related to the submission of an NDA to the FDA for Evamist.
-In addition, we owe a \$3.0 million product approval milestone payment for approval of this NDA, which was received on July 27, 2007.
-Per the terms of our

-Note 10: "Sale of Evamist Product" to the Unaudited Notes to Condensed Consolidated Financial Statements included in this Form 10-Q for additional information concerning the terms of this agreement and Note 17: "Legal Matters" for further information regarding Acrux.
+We have paid \$4.8 million in clinical development milestones payments to date, including the \$1.0 million milestone payment we made to Acrux in October 2006 related to the submission of an NDA to the FDA for Evamist and the \$3.0 million product approval milestone payment for approval of this NDA, which was paid in August 2007.
+Per the terms of our Asset Purchase Agreement with K-V for the sale of our Evamist product, we granted a sublicense of our rights under the Acrux Agreement related to Evamist to K-V and K-V paid \$1.5 million of this \$3.0 million obligation.
+Although we have sublicensed our rights under the Acrux Agreement related to Evamist to K-V, we will continue to have certain obligations under this license in the event that K-V does not satisfy the requirements under the sublicense agreement.
+See Note 10: "Sale of Evamist Product" to the unaudited notes to condensed consolidated financial statements included in this Form 10-Q for additional information concerning the terms of this agreement and Note 17: "Legal Matters" for further information regarding Acrux.